glotzerlab/signac-flow/README.md

 Workflow management based on the signac framework.

-The signac-flow package provides the basic infrastructure to easily configure workflow for data operations on a signac workspace executed by a scheduler.
+The signac-flow tool provides the basic components to setup simple to complex workflows for [signac projects](https://glotzerlab.engin.umich.edu/signac).
+That includes the definition of data pipelines, execution of data space operations and the submission of operations to high-performance super computers.

 ## Maintainers